Insights

 Go with SQL when:

-- Requiring custom calculations
+- You need custom calculations

-- Joining multiple data sources
+- You join multiple data sources

 Learn More